OlexandrSai/NCD.L2.sample--thanks/README.md

 } from "../services/near";
 ```

-and using it to store some state of contract and to call contracts functions:
+and using it to store some state of contracts and to call contracts functions:
 ```
 const owner = ref(null)
 const recipients = ref(null)